 The talents developed through our music, art and drama activities add a further dimension to the lives of pupils at Pembroke House.
 Every child will have the opportunity to perform, dance, play a musical instrument or exhibit their works of art in one or more of our regular, eagerly-anticipated stage performances, concerts and exhibitions.
 Those who are less inclined towards the performing arts may enjoy a broad range of arts and handicrafts.

 Pembroke takes pride in having one of the most dynamic music departments in the region.
-More than 100 children have instrumental and voice lessons every week from specialist resident and visiting teachers.
-Our new, purpose-built music school resounds with the sounds of music, including guitars, pianos, flutes and voices throughout the day.
-The majority of Pembroke’s pupils participate in the senior and junior choir and new children are encouraged to join.
-There is also a junior and senior jazz band.
+More than 160 children have instrumental and voice lessons every week from specialist resident and visiting teachers.
+Our new, purpose-built music school resounds with the sounds of music throughout the day.
+Many of Pembroke’s pupils participate in the senior and junior choirs and new children are encouraged to join.

 The rehearsals for these events take place throughout the school week.
 These students add to the immense cultural wealth of the school by performing in the regular school concerts, recitals, and inter-school music festivals.
 Music is also a vital part of Pembroke’s morning assemblies, chapel services and the annual Christmas carol service.
 At Pembroke music provides opportunities and links between home, school and the community at large.

 Music is also taught as part of the curriculum to all classes at Pembroke, introducing students to different forms of music-making and encouraging objective judgement of musical quality.
-At Pembroke we believe that Music contributes to the personal development of students by providing a powerful and distinctive form of communication and personal expression, enhancing emotional well-being.
+At Pembroke we believe that Music contributes to the personal development of students.
 It also develops and stimulates the acquisition of many skills, attitudes and attributes, which can be transferred to other areas of experience and learning.

 Find out more about which ‘Music Extras’ can be taken at the bottom of this page.

 All pupils in the middle and senior school have drama lessons, which fall under the English department.
 Drama is also integral to the curriculum with major dramatic productions of exceptional quality taking place over the course of the year.
 Senior school plays are performed before Easter, while the Trinity term offers a middle school review.
-Recent performances have included Charlie and the Chocolate Factory and Joseph and his Amazing Technicolour Dreamcoat.
-Oliver is currently being rehearsed.
+Recent performances have included Charlie and the Chocolate Factory, Oliver and Joseph and his Amazing Technicolour Dreamcoat.
+Grease was our latest production.

 Our annual Nativity Play is also performed by our very youngest children at the end of the Christmas term, with every child proudly performing a speaking part.
 These nativity plays are unique and popular with members of the local Gilgil community, as well as people from further away, who attend annually.
 Pembroke House Nativities are fondly remembered by many for their unique sets (including some outdoor ones) and for their guest stars in the form of live animals!